 Sygnia charges an annual management fee comprised of applicable basis fees paid to underlying managers and Sygnia's annual service fee.
-The fund may invest in other unit trusts (underlying funds) that levy their own charges and which may charge performance fees in the event that the underlying fund's performance exceeds its benchmark.
+The fund may invest in other unit trusts (underlying funds) that levy their own charges and that may charge a performance fee in the event that the underlying funds peformance exceeds its benchmark.

 A schedule of fees and charges is available on request from Sygnia.
-Permissible deductions may include management fees, brokerage, levies, stamps, auditor's fees, bank charges and trustee fees.
+Permissible deductions may include management fees, brokerage, STT, auditors' fees, bank charges and trustee fees.
 Sygnia does not provide advice and therefore does not charge advice fees.